How to Ship a Car to Hawaii or Alaska: A Complete Guide

 | East Coast to Hawaii | $2,000 – $2,800 | 14–21 days |

-Keep in mind that these are estimates.
-Actual costs and timelines may vary based on the season, carrier availability, and the specific port locations.
+These are estimates.
+Actual costs and timelines vary based on season, carrier availability, and specific port locations.
+Container shipping adds approximately 20–40% to the base RoRo rate.

 Step 5: Documentation Requirements

 - Vehicle Title: Proof of ownership is required.
-If you are still financing the car, you may need a letter of authorization from the lienholder.
+If you are still financing the car, you may need a letter of authorization from your lienholder.

 - Photo ID: A valid driver's license or passport.

-- Proof of Insurance: Some carriers require proof of active insurance coverage.
+- Proof of Insurance: Some carriers require proof of active vehicle insurance coverage.

 - Shipping Authorization: If someone else is dropping off or picking up the car on your behalf, they will need a notarized letter of authorization.